adamgavlak/middlepack/readme.md

 ## Usage

 Usage is the same as with regular [Middleman](https://middlemanapp.com/).
-To start an application you run:
+To start a development server you need to run:

 ```bash
 bundle exec middleman server